nixypanda/dotfiles/Readme.md

 - Execute: `sudo nixos-rebuild switch --flake './#nixos'`
 - Execute: `nix run home-manager --no-write-lock-file -- switch --flake "./#nixos"`

+### Caveat

+I make use of [git-crypt](https://github.com/AGWA/git-crypt) on files in the `.secrets` folder.
+If you plan to use these dotfiles then you will either have to replace those files with what you need or remove references to these files from the codebase.

 ## Code Structure

 - The top level folder is a flake